i-like-trains72/optifine-resourcepack-conversion/README.md

 ## Do NOT go to the discord servers for MCPP, MCPPPP, Colormatic, Sodium, Canvas, or FabricSkyBoxes!!
 Make an issue report here first.
 If we can narrow it down to a specific mod, *I* will take care of reporting bugs.
 Don't ask for support in those servers.
 I will eventually make a discord server for this project, you can also talk to me there.

+Some gloabl info:
+Ignore any resourcepack messages saying it was made for an older version of Minecraft.
+The pack's version is 1.16.1, and I cannot do anything about it.
+If you use Dramatic Skys, put it as the top pack, then the one I bundled if you want it, then your other resourcepacks.
+Otherwise it will **not** work right.

 ### Steps for Curseforge Release:
 Note: If you have no idea how to do this, follow the steps below.
 Or, just extract the release into your .minecraft folder, that should also work and skip to step 6.